Lake June station

 Lake June station is an intermodal transit station in Dallas, Texas.
-It serves DART light rail's and bus routes for the Pleasant Grove neighborhood.
+It serves DART rail's and bus routes for the Pleasant Grove neighborhood.

 The station opened on February 25, 2002 as Lake June Transit Center, a bus-only facility.
 It replaced a park-and-ride at Pleasant Grove Stadium.
 It was connected to the rail network on December 6, 2010 as part of the Green Line's second construction phase.

 Because of its origin as a bus transfer facility, Lake June is one of the few DART rail stations to have an air-conditioned waiting area and public restrooms.